brown-studios/minuet/docs/user-guide.md

 In auto mode, the up/down buttons control the thermostat temperature setpoint, the on/off button exits auto mode, and the thermostat controls the fan speed based on the ambient temperature.
 The thermostat will turn the fan on in the direction it last operated in.

+- Press `auto`: return to manual mode, turn fan off, close cover
+- Hold `auto` for 3 seconds: reset thermostat temperature setpoint to 78 °F (~ 25.5 °C), Minuet confirms with a quick turn
-- Press `up`: increase thermostat temperature setpoint by 1 °F (~ 0.5 °C)
+- Press `up`: increase thermostat temperature setpoint by 1 °F (~ 0.5 °C), Minuet confirms with a quick rising tone
-- Press `down`: decrease thermostat temperature setpoint by 1 °F (~ 0.5 °C)
+- Press `down`: decrease thermostat temperature setpoint by 1 °F (~ 0.5 °C), Minuet confirms with a quick falling tone
 - Press `open/close` (`up` and `down` together): *inoperable in this mode*
 - Press `in/out`: toggle the fan direction between air in and air out
 - Press `on/off`: return to manual mode, turn fan off, close cover
-- Press `auto`: return to manual mode, turn fan off, close cover
-- Hold `auto` for 3 seconds: reset thermostat temperature setpoint to 78 °F (~ 25.5 °C)

 ### Enhanced controls